Homelessness Task Force

 The Homelessness Task Force and members of our community experiencing homelessness have been advocating for publicly accessible lockers, and on April 27th, the Montpelier City Council voted to approve installing 12 lockers behind the City’s Recreation Center on a 6-month trial basis.
 This project was also approved by the City’s Design Review Committee on February 22nd, 2022.
 The City was able to install the lockers on August 10th, 2022.

 The Homelessness Task Force and City Staff worked on the Locker Terms of Service.
 In general, all lockers will be locked by numbered City-provided padlocks.
 Residents who would like to use a locker would need to sign-up through the City Manager’s office, they would then receive a code to open their assigned lock and locker.

-In general, the Locker Terms of Service covers the following:
+In general, the Locker Terms of Service cover the following:

 - Locker use timeline- the lockers can be used for up to 3 months by an individual before requiring renewal